 - We strongly encourage fruit and vegetables as part of everyday lunches and snacks. - Birthday treats are allowed, but parents should try to provide healthy options.
-We also ask parents to be mindful of our students that are not allowed to eat (certain) animal products, such as gelatin and eggs, for religious or other reasons. - Snack and lunch boxes should be labelled with the student's name. - A drink should also be provided in a refillable water bottle. - No carbonated (fizzy) drinks should be brought to school. - No chocolate biscuits, chocolate bars, or other sweets should be brought to school - No chewing gum is allowed in school. - No nuts, or products containing nuts or traces of nuts are allowed in school.
+We also ask parents to be mindful of our students that are not allowed to eat (certain) animal products, such as gelatin and eggs, for religious or other reasons. - Snack and lunch boxes should be labelled with the student's name. - A drink should also be provided in a refillable water bottle. - No carbonated (fizzy) or energy drinks should be brought to school. - No chocolate biscuits, chocolate bars, or other sweets should be brought to school - No chewing gum is allowed in school. - No nuts, or products containing nuts or traces of nuts are allowed in school. - No vaping and/or smoking is allowed in or around the school.